freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 740.1

-It looks good, but I think that title screen should be at the top of each menu.
-Wrap two title commands in a function named `SHOW_TITLE` so you can just call the function to display title when you want.
+It’s looking good :smile: I want to clear the text at each menu so the old options aren’t there, but still display the title.
+Wrap the two commands to clear the screen and show the title in a function named `SHOW_TITLE`.

 #### HINTS

-- Put the `clear` and `echo` commands in the function you are supposed to create
+- Put the `clear` and `echo` commands at the top in a function named `SHOW_TITLE`
 - |
   It should look like this:
   ```